typemytype/GlyphConstruction/GlyphConstruction.roboFontExt/html/index.md

     # right margin is equal to twice the right margin of B
     Aacute = A + acute ^ A / 3, B * 2

+Use a `'` to flip to the opposite side of given glyph margin.

+    # left margin is used for the right margin of the generate d.alt
+    d.alt = d ^ d', d'

 ### Decompose glyph

 Add `*` before a glyph construction rule to explicitly tell the constructor to decompose the final result.